kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 Since this utility is just $$u(x_1,x_2)=(x_1)^{1/4} (x_2)^{3/4}$$ multiplied by 4, it represents the same ranking over consumption bundles as the utility of the previous example.
 Nevertheless, the two MUs are four times as large with $$u(x_1,x_2)=4(x_1)^{1/4} (x_2)^{3/4}$$ as compared to $$u(x_1,x_2)=(x_1)^{1/4} (x_2)^{3/4}$$ ■

-Notice that the assumption of monotonicity implies that MUs are always positive.
+Notice that the utility function is monotone increasing in the two goods (i.e., more is always better!) then the MUs are always positive.

 As we mentioned above, a second concept related to the utility function that is very important in economics is the marginal rate of substitution (MRS).
 The MRS is a measure of the relative value of good 1 in terms of good 2.
 In particular, it measures (approximately) how much the consumer is willing to give up of good 2 in order to obtain an additional unit of good 1.